UnDevelop3d87/five59inehub_/readme.md

 - Improved mobile header spacing and touch targets
 - Smooth category scrolling with snap
 - Donation system (Cash App, Venmo, etc.)
-- Events section + civic info
+- Events section + civic info with mayor bio
+- Links to the town hall meetings and add the dates and times in the calendar
+- Creative unsplash icon tabs for every other section. allow entertainment and events to have their own

 ---